AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

        - Organize questions by categories.
    - **Bonus Features**:
      - Add power-ups like:
        - Implement dynamic question difficulty where harder questions yield more points.
        - Include fun animations or sound effects for correct/incorrect answers.

 **6. Scalable Multi-Site Desk and Room Booking Solution**
    - Create a booking app to manage desks and meeting rooms across multiple locations where users can:
      - Select a site and view available desks/rooms.
      - Book a desk/room for a specific date and time.
      - Filter available Rooms by features such as the equipment and facilities of the room and the capacity the room can hold.
+     - Amend or cancel their existing bookings
    - **Features**:
      - Display:
        - A calendar view of bookings.